Start by clicking on "Fill out the template"

 Your document is ready!
 You will receive it in Word and PDF formats.
 You will be able to modify it.

-An Articles of Association is a document which forms the company's constitution.
+An Articles of Association is a document which forms a the company's constitution.
 It is the document that regulates the affairs of the company as it defines the roles and responsibilities of directors and the means by which the members of the company exert control over the board of directors.

 The contents of the articles include: classes of shares, the preemptive rights of members of the company, transfer and transmission of the shares of the company.
 It also includes the powers and responsibilities of the directors and their limits, director meetings, quorum, the appointment of the managing director and chairman, special voting rights of the chairman, alternate directors, disqualification of director, general meetings, company secretary, winding up provisions etc.